pintjuk/FimAD/README.md

 ## Istall
-If you are using muzzila then you should install greasmonky if you havn't don so already. click on the monky and click ad new script and paste the FimAD.user.js script into the into the greasmonkie script edditor.
-The last thing to do is to find your greasmonkie folder in thet you will find the folder for userscript you created, past sjcl.js into that folder.
+### for fast and easy install:
+1) Install greasemonkey ( if you are using chrome then you have it already ) https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
+2) install the ingle file script from this link http://userscripts.org/scripts/source/178853.user.js

 ## What will this script alter
 * ads a "Dark" button, click this button to post a sikret comment